Timekeeping on Mars: Moore's 37-sol period

 This makes the 37-sol period useful both for time synchronization between Earth and Mars timezones, and for Martian calendars, as a small number of leap sols can be straightforwardly added to eliminate calendar drift with respect to either the Martian year, Earth-Mars launch windows, or Earth calendars.

 Martian time in fiction

-The first known reference to time on Mars appears in Percy Greg's novel Across the Zodiac (1880).
+The first known reference to time on Mars appears in the novel Across the Zodiac by the English writer Percy Greg (1880).
 The primary, secondary, tertiary, and quaternary divisions of the sol are based on the number 12.
 Sols are numbered 0 through the end of the year, with no additional structure to the calendar.
 The epoch is "the union of all races and nations in a single State, a union which was formally established 13,218 years ago".